ASharpPen/Valheim.CustomRaids/README.md

 - Potential for hours of frustration/fun as you figure out how to best configure these damn things to work as expected.
 - Server-side configurations
 - Support for [Creature Level and Loot Control](https://www.nexusmods.com/valheim/mods/495)

-# Documentation

-Documentation can be found on the [Custom Raids Wiki](https://github.com/ASharpPen/Valheim.CustomRaids/wiki).

 # FAQ